-“Home is where the heart is”, but it has also become where students and parents provide a non-traditional setting for learning.
+“Home is where the heart is”, but it has also becomes where students and parents provide a non-traditional setting for learning.
 Parents and students, alike, have chosen to take part in home-based instruction, but some are still hesitant on wondering if it is the best decision in getting seen by the college of their choosing.
 Homeschooling is not a new phenomenon and has continued to grow since the 1980’s.
 According to the National Center for Education Statistics, over 2.5 million students are homeschooled in the United States.
 Whether accompanied by individual instruction or e-learning supplementation, homeschool is a fantastic alternative and is respected by institutions of higher-learning.

 Care for Education

 Homeschoolers have been sought after by colleges because they believe that these students and their parents, truly care about their education.
 Being at home removes the distraction of peers and outside pressures and allows for students to actively work in an environment that makes them their own opponent.
-While at home, they can truly focus on the subject and material and have the maturity to move at a pace that’s best for them, which is important as schedule are designed to suit the student’s need perfectly, with the great extent and patient and care for the development of the student, whether if it is academically or mentally.
+While at home, they can truly focus on the subject and material and have the maturity to move at a pace that’s best for them, which is important as schedules are designed to suit the student’s needs perfectly, with the great extent and patient and care for the development of the student, whether it is academically or mentally.

 Individuality & Independence